gitter-badger/roborust/README.md

 # roborust
-Command-based framework for the RoboRio
+FRC Framework for the RoboRio written in Rust